 So if you don’t know their ages, you can call them that are “anh”, “chị”, “bác”

 - Anh cho em hỏi, anh năm nay bao tuổi ạ ?

 - Chị cho em hỏi, chị năm nay bao tuổi ạ ?

 - Bác cho em hỏi, bác năm nay bao tuổi ạ?

 “ạ” in Vietnamese was showed respect to someone.
 It’s Vietnam’s culture.
 Because older ones have many more experiences than younger.

 I’m… years old.
 And you ?

-There are another ways to ask in VietNamese, and I think they are common phrases that don’t have a mistake and respect to someone.
+There are other ways to ask in Vietnamese, and I think they are common phrases that don’t have a mistake and respect to someone.